apache/druid/docs/ingestion/schema-design.md

 ### Schema auto-discovery for dimensions

+Druid can infer the schema for your data in one of two ways:

+- [Type-aware schema discovery (experimental)](#type-aware-schema-discovery-experimental) where Druid infers the schema and type for your data.
+Type-aware schema discovery is experimental currently available for native batch and streaming ingestion.
+- [String-based schema discovery](#string-based-schema-discovery) where all the discovered columns are typed as either native string or multi-value string columns.

+#### Type-aware schema discovery (experimental)

+> Note that using type-aware schema discovery can impact downstream BI tools depending on how they handle ARRAY typed columns..

-You can have Druid infer the schema for your data partially or fully by setting `dimensionsSpec.useSchemaDiscovery` to `true` and defining some or no dimensions in the dimensions list.
-For any dimensions that aren't a uniform type, Druid ingests them as JSON.
+You can have Druid infer the schema and types for your data partially or fully by setting `dimensionsSpec.useSchemaDiscovery` to `true` and defining some or no dimensions in the dimensions list.

+When performing type-aware schema discovery, Druid can discover all of the columns of your input data (that aren't in the exclusion list), but the behavior depends on the source data:

+- For primitive types, Druid ingests them as the most appropriate native Druid type, either string, double or long.
+- For input formats with native boolean types will be ingested as strings or longs depending on the value of `druid.expressions.useStrictBooleans`.
+- For arrays, the data gets ingested as an array typed column: `ARRAY<STRING>`, `ARRAY<DOUBLE>`, or `ARRAY<LONG>`.
+You can then interact with these columns using ARRAY functions as well as UNNEST.
+- For mixed types, complex nested structures, and arrays of complex nested structures, Druid ingests the column as the least restrictive data type.

+If you're already using string-based schema discovery and want to migrate, see [Migrating to type-aware schema discovery](#migrating-to-type-aware-schema-discovery).

+#### String-based schema discovery

-If you do not set `dimensionsSpec.useSchemaDiscovery` to `true`, Druid can still use the string-based schemaless ingestion if either of the following conditions are met:
+If you do not set `dimensionsSpec.useSchemaDiscovery` to `true`, Druid can still use the string-based schema discovery for ingestion if any of the following conditions are met:

 - The dimension list is empty
 - You set `includeAllDimensions` to `true`

+Druid coerces primitives and arrays of primitive types into the native Druid string type.
+Nested data structures and arrays of nested data structures are ignored and not ingested.

+#### Migrating to type-aware schema discovery

+If you previously used string-based schema discovery and want to migrate to type-aware schema discovery, you'll need to do the following:

+- Update any queries that use multi-value dimensions (MVDs) to use UNNEST in conjunction with other functions so that no  MVD behavior is being relied upon.
+Type-aware schema discovery generates ARRAY typed columns instead of MVDs, so queries that use any MVD features will fail.
+- Be aware of mixed typed inputs and test how type-aware schema discovery handles them.
+Druid attempts to cast them as the least restrictive type.
+- If you notice issues with numeric types, you may need to explicitly cast them.
+Generally though, Druid will handle the coercion for you.
+- Update your dimension exclusion list and add any nested columns if you want to continue to exclude them.
+String-based schema discovery automatically ignored nested columns, but type-aware schema discovery will ingest them.

 ### Including the same column as a dimension and a metric